Assessment and Reporting

 The reporting system at Key Stage 4 we will continue to report on current attainment in the form of a grade in the new 9-1 grade system.
 The progress grade will relate to how well students are working towards their current target grade or ‘route’.

 Student targets for GCSE and vocational courses will be set according to a combination of baseline scores and their attainment and progress during Key stage 3.
 Teaching staff will be encouraged to amend a target if it is felt to be too low, to ensure they are aspirational.
-This may mean that your son/daughter’s Route is more varied by subject than it has been in previous years.
+This may mean that your son/daughter’s has different targets for different subjects.
 Students will first receive their GCSE target grades in the Spring term of Year 9, so as to assist them make good choices in selecting their GCSE option subjects.

 Progress